Fade BG Image

 Next, the vibration array.

 Fiddly and annoying.
 Lengthening this line increases amplitude; enlarging this circle increases frequency.
 Hmm.
-A note from the shopkeeper: arrays that are too fine are hard to carve and often fail when pouring ink.
+There's a note from the shopkeeper: arrays that are too fine are hard to carve and often fail when you pour in the ink.
 I see.

 … Then let's print the array directly onto wood by spatially copying the ink pattern!